 Malapascua Island in the Philippines is a diving paradise and has recently become an important tourism destination.
 A couple of years ago, people only made day trips on the island from Cebu and came just to dive.
 Today, as the number of people wanting to stay longer to enjoy the virgin beaches increased, the touristic offer grew accordingly.
 But it’s maybe not for the best…

 Overall the island was a bit of a disappointment for me.
 The pictures I had seen were really promising but the reality is totally different.
 In my opinion, the island is facing some serious ecological challenges.
-They’re developing the island without any structured urban planning and there’s a lot of half-built, abandoned projects, they don’t really think about long-term and some people just want to make as much money as they can, and it’s too bad if they destroy the island in the meanwhile.
+They’re developing the island without any structured urban planning and there’s a lot of half-built, abandoned projects, they don’t really think about the long-term effects and some people just want to make as much money as they can, and it’s too bad if they destroy the island in the meanwhile.

-The waters near the cost are full of seaweed and there’s a lot of dead corals washing on the beach, most of them are just disgusting with so much trash on it.
+The waters near the coast are full of seaweed and there’s a lot of dead corals washing on the beach, most of them are just disgusting with so much trash on it.
 On Logon and Bounty beach, officially the “best” ones, the sand is covered by boats, they just park it on the beach, making it hard on some places to find a spot to lay down.
 And you cannot swim there unless you don’t mind gooey algae.
 On Bounty Beach, you still can find some nice patches of sand but the water is just a no go.

 On the positive side, diving here is just amazing, you can see a lot of different species.
 Malapascua is famous for its many thresher sharks and mandarin fish.
 So if you’re not a diver I would say you can skip it, you won’t be missing much.